Limnoria/Limnoria-doc/use/security.rst

 Although network operators of most well-known IRC networks are not known to do that, you should be aware of that risk.

+Starting on commit `4f6a5e7db`_ (version 2017.10.01), there is a new configuration variable, `supybot.commands.allowShell`, to prevent malicious network operators from getting shell access on your bot's computer.
+It defaults to `True` to make it easy for new users to install plugins using PluginDownloader, but it is recommended you set it to `False` if you do not care about that feature.

+.. _4f6a5e7db: https://github.com/ProgVal/Limnoria/commit/4f6a5e7db

 .. _security-ssl: